Science and technology

 In term of force-acceleration along a certain direction, the key tool is the Newton’s (1642 – 1727) 2nd Law of Motion.
 The active forces acting on the volume are those due to gravitational pull, excess water pressure, wind shear at the water surface and mean wave pressure.
 The reactive forces are the viscous friction at the bottom, and the momentum exchange by turbulence and eddy.
 These reactive forces dissipate some of the flow energy.
 In response to these forces, the change that occurs within the volume is the rate of change of flow velocity in time and space.
 In addition, when the actual application of the principle covers a large area, the rotation of the Earth adds another force.
 The translation of these descriptive accelerations and forces into mathematical terms is known as the Navier-Stokes equation.
 French engineer Claude-Louis Navier (1785 – 1836) and British mathematician George Gabriel Stokes (1819 – 1903) are credited to have developed the mathematical elaboration.

 How can we make sense of all the terms in the formidable Navier-Stokes equation, which is only solvable on the platform of computational modeling?
 How significant and sensitive is each term relative to the other?
-A technique known as Scale Analysis is very useful to answer these questions.
+In my 2017 Encyclopedia of Coastal Science Chapter Seabed Roughness of Coastal Waters - I have presented the equation in simple and easily understandable terms.
+Further, a technique known as Scale Analysis is very useful to answer these questions.
 The technique involves approximating the differential calculus terms in the equation by representative scale values.
 It essentially translates the complex differential equation into an algebraic one.
 The beauty of such an analysis is that it helps us readily understand the behavior of water motion.

 In my presentations at the University of Central Florida in Orlando and at the Coastal Zone Canada Conference in Vancouver in 2008, I tried to show the usefulness of the technique.
 The scale analysis shows that in most natural flows a first-order approximation of the Navier-Stokes equation is governed by the actives forces of excess water pressure and gravitational pull resisted by the reactive friction force.
 The finding is not new however.
 This simple steady non-accelerating flow approximation has been worked out by Chezy (Antoine Chezy, 1718 – 1798), not by scale analysis but from observations.
 The relation got further refinement from Manning (Robert Manning, 1816 – 1897) nearly a century later that included pipe flow as well.